ItamarShmelo/VoroCrustRICH/README.md

 The only non-standard packages I used were `pybind11`, `boost` and `vtk`.
 The most troublesome one was `vtk` and it is only used for the nice graphical output of the algorithm.

 ## Credits
+Voronoi diagrams were produced using [RICH](https://gitlab.com/eladtan/RICH).
-The fox .obj file I took from [PixelMannen](https://clara.io/view/1a03ac6b-d6b5-4c2d-9f1a-c80068311396), the Itokawa astorid I took from [3D Asteroid Catalogue](https://3d-asteroids.space/asteroids/25143-Itokawa)
+The fox .obj file I took from [PixelMannen](https://clara.io/view/1a03ac6b-d6b5-4c2d-9f1a-c80068311396), the Itokawa astorid I took from [3D Asteroid Catalogue](https://3d-asteroids.space/asteroids/25143-Itokawa).